beysed/shell/README.md

 ## Execute

-The module provides convenient way to execute external commands and deal with its `stdout`/`stderr` as well as with `stdin` (see unit tests for exampples)
+The module provides convenient way to execute external commands and deal with its `stdout`/`stderr` as well as with `stdin` (see unit tests for examples)

 ```
 command := MakeCommand("sed", "-e", "s/a/A/g")